San Diego World Rose

 Friday, April 30, A Learning Day

 Morning and afternoon lectures cover rose history, soil and water, pests and diseases, Integrated Pest Management, heritage roses and the benefits of rose care for rose growers.
-Enjoy a Welcome Lunch with fellow attendees on the Palm Terrace.
+Enjoy a Welcome Lunch with fellow attendees on the private Palm Terrace, included in Symposium Registration.

 Saturday, May 1, A Rose Show Day

-Dynamic learning sessions built around the mid-day opening of the National Rose Show will include Rose Judging, Showing Roses, Photography and Arrangement Tips, Tool Care, Helping Others Grow Good Roses, and Making Optimum Fertilizing Choices.
-Mingle with Judges, Exhibitors and other rosarians at a Hosted Lunch.
+Dynamic learning sessions built around the mid-day opening of the National Rose Show will include Rose Judging, Showing Roses, Photography and Arrangement Tips, Tool Care, and Helping Others Grow Good Roses.
+Mingle with Judges, Exhibitors and other rosarians at a Hosted Lunch, included in the Symposium Registration.

 Sunday, May 2, A Celebration Day

-Morning lectures will cover chemical-free rose growing choices and the latest innovations in biological pest controls as attendees enjoy a Gala Brunch, rare rose auction, and the WFRS Closing Ceremony to wrap-up the event.
+Morning lectures will cover chemical-free rose growing choices and the latest innovations in biological pest controls, along with presentation from noted garden designer Paul Zimmerman.
+Attendees will enjoy a Grand Finale Brunch included in the Symposium Registration, a rare rose auction, and the WFRS Closing Ceremony to close the celebration.

-Registration for the Symposium and Pre- and Post-Tours
+Registration for the Symposium and the Pre- and Post-Tours opens July 1, 2026.

-Wednesday, April 28, San Diego Botanic Garden and Coastal Sights
+Thursday, April 29, San Diego Botanic Garden and Coastal Sights (Pre-Tour #3)

-The San Diego Botanic Garden in the San Diego area’s Northern Coastal region displays more than 5,000 plant varieties and has 15 gardens that represent different areas of the world.
-The tour will include Hosted Lunch at a waterfront restaurant in nearby Del Mar and a scenic ride between those attractions and visits to two or more of our best rosarians’ home gardens.
-Breakfast snacks and afternoon tea snacks will be provided.
+The San Diego Botanic Garden in San Diego’s Northern Coastal region displays more than 5,000 plant varieties and has 29 uniquely themed gardens that represent different areas of the world.
+The tour will include Hosted Lunch at a waterfront venue in nearby Del Mar and a scenic ride between those attractions and visits to two or more of our best rosarians’ home gardens.
+Breakfast snacks and afternoon snacks will be provided.

 We are fortunate to have renowned rose expert and tour planner Paul Zimmerman leading our comfortably-paced 8-day post tour.
-Throughout the tour he will share insights on rose growing, garden design and sustainable practices while guiding participants through some of Southern California’s most beautiful and interesting gardens and landscapes and other unique destinations.
+Throughout the tour he will share insights on rose growing, garden design and sustainable practices while guiding participants through some of Southern and Central California’s most beautiful and interesting gardens, nurseries and other unique destinations.